 If you have experienced substandard cosmetic dentistry and this has caused you injury, you may be entitled to make a compensation claim.
-Our dental negligence solicitors are ready to help you.
+We offer a no win, no fee service.

 Call our team on 0800 342 3206 today to find out if you could claim.
 Alternatively, complete the form above to request a call-back.

 Cosmetic dentistry compensation claims usually arise following a misdiagnosis or inadequate treatment.
 If inappropriate cosmetic dentistry is recommended when more substantial dental treatment would be more suitable, an underlying dental health issue may be missed.